Cris-Mur/BasicAPI/README.md

 [![DeepSource](https://app.deepsource.com/gh/Cris-Mur/BasicAPI.svg/?label=active+issues&show_trend=true&token=zS-SGTUGprpijwyk0MQ_TA_G)](https://app.deepsource.com/gh/Cris-Mur/BasicAPI/)

 ---
-"Basic API" is a fully managed implementation of ExpressJS that makes NodeJS Application into a  Web Server, ready to kickstart development in other projects.
+"Basic API" is a fully managed implementation of ExpressJS that makes NodeJS Application into a Useful Web Server, now this application are ready to kick start development in other projects.
 Please refer to the [environment example](./env.example) before running this application.
 For development information, [go here](./src/).

 For information on how to [contribute](./CONTRIBUTE), please don't hesitate to submit a pull request with your proposed changes in a separate branch if you see any opportunities to enhance this application.